bcurran3/ansible-nas-plugins/README.md

 ## This is an [Ansible-NAS](https://github.com/davestephens/ansible-nas) Plugin repository

-**NOTE:** Ansible NAS plugins are created by independent developers and are not endorsed, sponsored, or supported in any way by the author of Ansible NAS.
+**NOTE:** Ansible NAS plugins are created by independent developers and are not endorsed, sponsored, or supported in any way by [Dave Stephens](https://github.com/davestephens) the author of [Ansible-NAS](https://github.com/davestephens/ansible-nas).
 Please contact the plugin's developer for any and all support.

 **Please read the README.md's in the subdirectory named after the developer.**